General Robust Bayes Pseudo-Posterior: Exponential Convergence results with Applications: Exponential Convergence Results under the General Set-up

 Note that, for $\alpha=0$, Theorem \ref{THM:PostConv} coincides with the classical exponential convergence results of ordinary Bayes posterior probabilities as proved in \cite{Barron:1988}.
-Our theorem generalize it for the robust $R^{(\alpha)}$-posterior probabilities under suitable conditions.
+Our theorem generalizes it for the robust $R^{(\alpha)}$-posterior probabilities under suitable conditions.
 Hence, the $R^{(\alpha)}$-posterior distribution, besides yielding robust results under data contamination, is asymptotically optimal in exactly the same exponential rate as the ordinary posterior for all $\alpha\geq 0$.
-We will further illustrate the required assumptions for the IID data and the I-NH data in Sections \ref{SEC:Asymp_IID} and \ref{SEC:Asymp_INH} respectively.
-Some useful sufficient conditions for merging of $R^{(\alpha)}$-marginal distribution with $G^n$ are also developed under the general case and are presented in Appendix \ref{SEC:Merging}.